During this emergency pandemic response period services traditionally available to

 CCAC provides academic advising services to new and returning students.
 Once new students have applied to the College, submitted high school and college transcripts (if applicable) and taken any necessary placement tests, new students will meet with an academic advisor.
 Students are encouraged to work with academic advisors throughout their educational experience at CCAC.

-NOTICE: During the suspension of on-campus instruction due to the Coronavirus (COVID-19), Registration/Advising services will be available remotely.
+NOTICE: Due to the Coronavirus (COVID-19), Registration/Advising services will be available remotely.
 All are welcome to take advantage of Virtual Advising to meet online with an academic advisor to discuss your academic plan or register for classes.